olivkoch/gumbel-mcts/README.md

 Our Gumbel implementation offers **both simulation efficiency and speed**.

-See [gumbel-mcts-benchmark](https://github.com/olivkoch/gumbel-mcts-benchmark) for full benchmark.
+See [gumbel-mcts-benchmark](https://github.com/olivkoch/gumbel-mcts-benchmark) for full benchmark and validation against a gold standard MCTS.

 ## Usage